 We retrospectively collected data on all 161 consecutive patients who underwent a prostate biopsy in our institution during the study period.
 The total of 128 patients who met the inclusion criteria and were eligible for analysis included 61 patients who underwent MRGpBs and 67 who underwent TRUS-SBs.
-The median age was 68 years (IQR 61.5-72), mean prostate size 55±29 cc, and mean PSA and PSA density levels 7.6±3.5 ng/ml and 0.18±0.13 ng/ml/cc, respectively.
-Thirty-five patients (27.3%) had suspicious digital rectal examination findings.
+The median age was 68 years (interquartile range [IQR] 61.5-72), mean prostate size 55±29 cc, and mean PSA and PSA density levels 7.6±3.5 ng/ml and 0.18±0.13 ng/ml/cc, respectively.
+Thirty-five patients (27.3%) had suspicious DRE findings.
 Both biopsy groups were similar for these parameters.
-Thirty-eight (62.3%) MRGpB patients had a previous biopsy vs. 5 (7.1%) TRUS-SB patients (P < 0.0001).
+Thirty-eight (62.3%) MRGpB patients had a previous biopsy vs. five (7.1%) TRUS-SB patients (p< 0.0001).
 (Table 1).
-16 of the 38 MRGpB patients (42%) and 3 of the 5 (60%) TRUS-SB patients were formerly diagnosed with prostate cancer (P=NS).
+Sixteen of the 38 MRGpB patients (42%) and three of the five TRUS-SB patients (60%) were formerly diagnosed with prostate cancer (p=non-significant).

 Non-significant disease (Gleason 6) was diagnosed in all former biopsies except one MRGpB patient, diagnosed with Gleason 7 (3+4) disease, within the MRI region of interest (ROI) only.
-The median number of cores per current biopsy systematic samplings was 12 (IQR = 0) for both groups.
+The median number of cores per current biopsy systematic samplings was 12 (IQR 0) for both groups.
 The number of patients diagnosed with clinically significant and non-significant disease was similar for both groups' systematic sampling.
-High-risk disease was more prevalent in the TRUS-SB group (22.4% vs. 4.9%, P < 0.01).
-(Table 2).
+High-risk disease was more prevalent in the TRUS-SB group (22.4% vs. 4.9%, p<0.01) (Table 2).

-Subgroup analysis of biopsy naïve patients showed no difference between MR-guided SBs (MRGSBs) and TRUS-SB patients in non-significant, clinically significant, and high risk disease diagnosis.
-(Supplementary table 1).
+Subgroup analysis of biopsy-naive patients showed no difference between MRG-SBs and TRUS-SB patients in non-significant, clinically significant, and high-risk disease diagnosis (Supplementary Table 1).